'People before politics': Latest COVID-19 surge has Guilford back to a mask mandate

 The mandate does not apply to Greensboro and the county's nine other municipalities.
 Alston said the mayors of Gibsonville, Sedalia, Pleasant Garden and Jamestown have signed on to enact similar mandates of their own.

-The measure, which requires people over age five to wear a mask inside any public building or business, is effective at 12:01 a.m.
+The measure, which requires people over age 5 to wear a mask inside any public building or business, is effective at 12:01 a.m.
 Wednesday and lasts until Jan.
-13, when the county Board of Health will consider a broader measure..
+13, when the county Board of Health will consider a broader measure.

 Alston's order differs from the order the Guilford County Board of Health enacted last August because it does not affect municipalities.